Is 3 Weeks Enough For Peru?

-Our full Lima backpacker guide has everything you need to know:
+The full Lima backpacker guide has all the links and everything you need to know:

 Day 2 - Visit The Bohemian District of Barranco

-La Canta Ranita is one of the best places to try ceviche in Lima, and that will become obvious from the queue that’s constantly outside this quaint little cantina.
+La Canta Ranita is known as the place to try ceviche in Lima which will become obvious from the constant queue outside.

 After ceviche, why not head to one of the Barranco mansions turned resto-bar for Peru’s most popular cocktail – the Pisco Sour.
-Ayahuasca, set in one of the 19th-century style mansions is the best bar in the area and they are well known for their cocktail-making skills.
+Ayahuasca, set in one of the 19th-century style mansions is a popular bar and they are well known for their cocktail-making skills.

-For more on the best bars and restaurants recommendations in Lima, head to the post below:
+For more bars and restaurants recommendations in Lima, head to the post below:

 Day 3-4 - Paracas